 T should be 65 degrees Celsius (149 F), so that's the value set in our calculator.
 For a hard-boiled egg, the temperature inside the egg should be higher, so the yolk coagulates.
 However, it cannot be too high because then the sulfur in the white reacts with the iron in the yolk and creates the greenish ferrous sulfide covering the yolk.
 To avoid it we should keep the temperature

 The altitude?
 Is it a joke?

-Why there is an altitude in our calculator?
-When we go higher above the sea level, the air pressure lowers, and the boiling point of water decreases.
+Why there is an altitude section in our calculator?
+The higher above the sea level you are, the more air pressure decreases, and therefore the boiling point of water decreases.
 That makes the cooking process more time-consuming.
 If you are high enough, like Mount Everest high, you won't get hard-boiled eggs.
-Water boils at 8848m (29029 ft) above the sea level at a disappointingly low temperature of 68 degrees Celsius (154.5 F).
+Water boils at 8848m (29029 ft) above sea level at a disappointingly low temperature of 68 degrees Celsius (154.5 F).
 For a more real-world example, a Bolivian city of El Alto, a home to over 1 million people, is 4150 meters above the sea level.
 Water boils at 85.9 Celsius (186.6 F), which translates to approximately 2.5 minutes longer soft-boiling time.
 That's crazy!